WTPerv/Google-Search-Fix/README.md

 *(Yes I know the exact phrase wasn't found, but I have full confidence that every result has each and every word included in any other order)*

-*(If you actually want the exact phrase, you'd search something like "why cant I hold all these lemmings")*
+*(If you actually want the exact phrase, you'd surround the whole phrase with parentheses like "why cant I hold all these lemmings")*

 *(More info [here](https://ahrefs.com/blog/google-advanced-search-operators/))*